-The Company has reinsurance cover in the market of \$1.1 billion in respect of earthquake and other natural disaster losses in annual aggregate.
-The Company retains risks of up to \$0.75 million per claim for non-catastrophe risks and retains zero for catastrophe risks.
+On the Material Damage/Business Interruption policy, the Company has a split reinsurance programme.
+62% of the programme provides \$250 million of cover for natural disaster risks and \$150 million for all other losses.
+The remaining 38% of the reinsurance is on full declared values - \$1,007,636,135.
+The Company retains risks of up to \$0.75 million per claim for non-natural disaster risks and retains zero for natural disaster risks.
 There are no unexpected catastrophe risks or adverse claim numbers that would impact the Company since reporting date.
 The Company has a credit risk with respect to the reinsurers.
-This risk is miligated by choosing reinsurers with good financial strength.
+This risk is mitigated by choosing reinsurers with good financial strength.